xcube-dev/xcube/docs/source/storeconv.md

 of `date` or `date-time`, also have one or both of the properties `min_datetime` and `max_datetime`.
 These properties must also conform to the `date` or `date-time` format.  xcube provides a dedicated `JsonDatetimeSchema` for this purpose.
-Internally, it extends the `JsonStringSchema` by adding the required properties to the JSON string schema.  xcube provides a dedicated `JsonDatetimeSchema` for this purpose.
-Internally, it extends the `JsonStringSchema` by adding the required properties to the JSON string schema.
+Internally, it extends `JsonStringSchema` by adding the required properties to the JSON string schema.

 ### Generating a UI from a schema